 Akela, Askulee, and Qantaqa with volunteer staff.

 The main enclosure now only consists of the pups-now-adults (see the newest pictures of them over that Wolf Hollow’s Facebook page).

 The first enclosure that you see when entering the sanctuary is on the immediate right, and houses the gorgeous wolf Osa, and the charming wolf-dog hybrid, Bear (who happens to be my favorite).
 Osa likes to hide amongst the shrubbery, but Bear is usually out front looking at visitors.
 See the page, Our Current Wolves, to learn more about each of them.
 Here’s my picture of Bear:

-The presentation (usually led by Zee Soffron) lasts a solid hour, which includes a Q&A. Although Wolf Hollow’s presentations are meant to focus on the science behind wolf anatomy and behavior, chances are that if the weather’s temperate, at least one of the wolves (Askulee’s the best candidate) will probably incite awwwws by wanting to cuddle with Zee or one of the volunteer staff members who enters the enclosure halfway through.
+The presentation lasts a solid hour, which includes a Q&A. Although Wolf Hollow’s presentations are meant to focus on the science behind wolf anatomy and behavior, chances are that if the weather’s temperate, at least one of the wolves (Askulee’s the best candidate) will probably incite awwwws by wanting to cuddle with the staff.

 After the presentation, you have time to ask more questions, observe the wolves, and take one last look around the visitor center before calling it a day.
 In total, I would say that the visit will last about 2 hours, and could not be a more positive experience!